gonnzalo/crypto-news/README.md

 npm run test-server
 ```

-and them also inside `./server/` in a new terminal tab run:
+and them inside `./server/` in a new terminal tab run:

 ```shell
 npm run test
 ```

-you can also view the graphql queries, mutations and subcriptions on the graphql playground in [here](https://crypto-news-server.herokuapp.com/graphql)
+you can also view graphql queries, mutations and subscriptions on the graphql playground in [here](https://crypto-news-server.herokuapp.com/graphql)

 ## Sources